(Senior) Research Fellow, Analysis of Linked Information on Cancer - [Archived Advertisement]

 Cancer Council will only make contact with applicants that are shortlisted for interview.
 We are also unable to respond to recruitment agency enquiries.

-All offers of employment will be made subject to satisfactory completion of employment checks including evidence of right to work in Australia, and a National Police Check.
+All offers of employment will be made subject to satisfactory completion of employment checks including evidence of right to work in Australia, a National Police Check.